Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Introduction

-The main value of our work is to provide the first practical and public tool for compressed indexing of XML data, dubbed {\em Succinct XML Self-Index} (SXSI), which takes little space, solves a significant portion of XPath (currently we support at least \emph{Core XPath}~\cite{gotkocpic05}, i.e., all navigational axes, plus the three text predicates $=$ (equality), \emph{contains}, and \emph{starts-with}), and largely outperforms the best public softwares supporting XPath we are aware of, namely MonetDB and Qizx.
+The main value of our work is to provide the first practical and public tool for compressed indexing of XML data, dubbed {\em Succinct XML Self-Index} (SXSI), which takes little space, solves a significant portion of XPath, and largely outperforms the best public software supporting XPath we are aware of, namely MonetDB/XQuery~\cite{bonea06} and Qizx/DB~\cite{quizx09}.
+Currently we support at least \emph{forward Core XPath}~\cite{gotkocpic05}, i.e., all forward navigational axes, plus, additionally text() and the attribute axis, and the three text predicates $=$ (equality), \emph{contains}, and \emph{starts-with}.
 The main challenges in achieving our results have been to obtain practical implementations of compact data structures (for texts, trees, and others) that are at a theoretical stage, to develop new compact schemes tailored to this particular problem, and to develop query processing strategies tuned for the specific cost model that emerges from the use of these compact data structures.
-The limitations of our scheme are that it is in-memory (this is a basic design decision, actually), that it is static (i.e., the index must be rebuilt when the XML data changes), and that it does not handle XQuery.
-The last two limitations are subject of future work.
+The limitations of our scheme are that it is in-memory, that it is static (i.e., the index must be rebuilt when the XML data changes), and that it does not handle XQuery.
+The first limitation is a design decision; the last two are subject of future work.